Rift, Chapter 1: The Prince

 And the beginning of many more to come,

-For both those who inspired me and her,
+For both those who inspired me and them,

 Chapter 1: The Prince